ChrAub/University-Survey/README.txt

 The files in this directory provide a survey about classes at university.

-It starts with some personal information:r current semester bachelor already finished? (either yes or no) hours worked (part time jobs) in each semester
+It starts with some personal information: current semester bachelor already finished? (either yes or no) hours worked (part time jobs) in each semester